 If you own a private jet that is unable to complete the mission non-stop, then it may make sense to include a fuel stop.
 The aircraft is your own.
 You already have the fixed costs, so the variable costs of the route will be less than chartering.

-Additionally, there are some routes around the world that, no matter what, a fuel stop will be required.
+Additionally, there are some routes around the world where, no matter what, a fuel stop will be required.
 For example, you will need to stop for fuel when flying by private jet from London to Sydney.

 However, the primary reason that some travelers may see a fuel stop as worth it is the price.
 Yes, you are still paying for the aircraft while on the ground being refueled, however, you can charter a smaller aircraft that has a lower cost per hour.